braze-inc/braze-docs/_docs/_api/endpoints/messaging/send_messages/post_send_triggered_campaigns.md

   "broadcast": (optional, boolean) see broadcast -- defaults to false on 8/31/17, must be set to true if "recipients" is omitted, "audience": (optional, connected audience object) see connected audience,
-  // Including 'audience' will only send to users in the audience "recipients": (optional, array; if not provided and broadcast is not set to 'false', message will send to the entire segment targeted by the campaign) [
+  // Including 'audience' will only send to users in the audience "recipients": (optional, array; if not provided and broadcast is not set to `false`, message will send to the entire segment targeted by the campaign) [
     {
       // Either "external_user_id" or "user_alias" is required.
 Requests must specify only one.
       "user_alias": (optional, user alias object) user alias of user to receive message,